roadwarriorslive/Pipulate/README.md

 <a name="conventions"></a>

 ## 3\.
 Conventions
-### How Does it Work?
-Get it running on your Mac, Windows or Linux desktop, from a ready-made virtual machine, a cloud server, or even a Raspberry Pi or other teensy tiny computer.
-It basically runs on anything.
-Then, visit the site you just created from a web browser (usually at http://localhost:8888), drag the bookmarklet to your Bookmark Bar, open a Google Spreadsheet, click the bookmarklet and get Pipulating!
-The data-collecting job that the initial job defines just starts twinkling in as new rows.
-You can get a taste of this from pipulate.com, where you can use my demo instance to kick the tires.

 ### How Do I Define a Job?
 I've set up the initial Pipulate job to collect some very common Web Social